enso-org/hiring/people/senior-compiler-engineer.md

 of the new Luna compiler and runtime, to help support the Language's evolution.
 This will involve:

+- Working to design and implement the new Luna interpreter, including the typechecker, optimiser, and foreign-language interoperability.
-- Working on the design and implementation of the new portions of the compiler.
+- Theoretical and practical treatments of the theory behind Luna's type-system, and the implementation of the type inference and type checking engines for the same.
-- Both practical and theoretical work on improving Luna's type-system.
-- Practical work improving both the performance of the compiler, and its capabilities.
+- Practical work improving both the performance and capabilities of the new interpreter.
-- Work on pass-based optimisations to improve the performance of Luna itself.
-- Work on developing the new Luna runtime, including the JIT compiler, base on the infrastructure provided by GHC (the Glasgow Haskell Compiler).
-- Designing and developing mechanisms for foreign language interoperability, to allow users to seamlessly integrate Luna with other languages in their stack.
+- Practical work implementing front-end optimisations for Luna that improve the code that is executed by the interpreter.

 #### The Skills We're Looking For
 We have a few particular skills that we're looking for in this role:

-- Practical and rich experience writing code in Haskell, including use of many GHC Language Extensions commonly used to enable type-level programming, such as `-XTypeFamilies`, `-XTypeApplications`, and `-XPolyKinds` (3+ years).
+- Practical and rich experience writing code in both Scala and Java, including experience with type-level programming techniques in the former (3+ years).
+- A deep understanding of the JVM, its execution model, and garbage collection behaviours, born of practical experience.
-- Experience reasoning about and debugging performance issues in Haskell code.
+- Experience using the JVM's profiling and debugging tools to solve problems on large-scale projects.
 - Practical experience building large and complex software systems.
-- Experience in building compilers or the design of type-systems.
+- Experience in building compilers and/or the design of type systems.

 It would be a big bonus if you had:

-- Familiarity with the GHC Core language, and the GHC pipeline.
+- Experience with GraalVM and the Truffle framework for programming language development.
 - Experience with dependent type systems, row types, type-checking algorithms, and type-inference.
-- Familiarity with LLVM and its architecture.

 ## About Luna
 Luna is an award-winning general-purpose programming language and data-science